 # Step 2: Evaluation

-You can configure the human assessment below.
-Here, you can define the search task for the jurors to work on, create your assessment questionnaire, and manage domain filtering if necessary.
+Below, you can manage domain filtering if necessary.
 You can also limit the workload for each participant and define a result range if needed.
 Additionally, you have the option to specify which types of items the jurors will assess, such as organic results, AI Overviews, or SERPs.
 Furthermore, you can decide whether the URLs of the search results and the sources of AI responses should be visible to the jurors.
 If desired, you can also allow participants to assess failed downloads.
-Of course, you can also copy the invitation link here and share it with your participants for the assessment.

-<figure><img src="/files/FW8XZRuH7loAMHxnaCcT" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/aoPj5ySFwGFPDm818UyY" alt=""><figcaption></figcaption></figure>

 <details>